siliconmaze/react-passport-nativereader-sr/_nuggets.md

 `"react-native-passport-reader-sr": "file:/Users/stever/local-repos/github/react-passport-nativereader-sr",` instead of `"react-native-passport-reader": "^1.0.3",`

-Then i can test my making a change to my test project
+Then I can test my making a change to my test project

 Change my react-native code entries where `import PassportReader from 'react-native-passport-reader';` should now be `import PassportReader from 'react-native-passport-reader-sr';`